christianityorigins/website/blog/_posts/2017-05-02-leftism-seculaized-christianity.md

 _Addendum_

-My critique of leftism was not coming from a conservative perspective.
+My critique of modern leftism was not coming from a conservative perspective.
 Leftism is a secularized variant of protestantism (puritanism), but conservatism is secularized catholicism with its focus on hierarcy and tradtion.
 Western left vs. right politics is a relict of abrahamic monotheism.

 _Footnotes_